Penalty was a 'scandalous' decision, claims Wenger

 "But we have to deal with it.
 We had many times the chance to score the second goal.
 When one-on-one with their goalkeeper, we missed them.
 In the end, we were punished for it.

-"The referee was mch closer than me [for Watford's penalty], so you trust his decision.
+"The referee was much closer than me [for Watford's penalty], so you trust his decision.
 Having seen it again on replay, however, it's difficult to understand.

 "We missed a few final balls as well, where we should have been better.
 But as long as you don't score that second goal, any decision can hurt you."